What is VoIP (Voice Over IP)? | Definition and Features

 2. We need low latency.

-7. Low header header bits per packet are required.
+7. Low header bits per packet are required.

 Protocols Aiming at QoS Guarantee

-For example, RSVP works at the network level and is compatible with applications.
-Other protocols operate at the link level.
+For instance, RSVP works inside the network and fits with apps.
+Other rules work at the link stage.

 1. RSVP (Resource ReSerVation Protocol)

-We use RSVP in applications such as Unicast and multicast.
-It also supports receiver-initiated reservations with Simplex or one-way.
+We use RSVP in programs like Unicast and multicast.
+It also helps with one-way bookings started by the receiver.

-It also handles non-persistent states in routers.
-RSVP provides different reservation styles and supports IPv4 and IPv6.
+It also manages temporary data in routers.
+RSVP offers various booking types and works with both IPv4 and IPv6.

 1. MPLS (Multiprotocol Label Switching)